 “Drink this.”
 She handed Lydia the glass.
 “You’re probably dehydrated.”

 Lydia clasped the glass in both hands, like a small child.
-Her hands were shaking and some water splashed out of the glass onto the bed.
+Her hands trembled and some water splashed out of the glass onto the bed.

 Fresh tears filled her eyes.